 After I finished this game, I really missed the voice acting in Hyrule Warriors when I started to play the HD remake on the Switch.
 The voice acting adds so much to this game.
 The characters came alive and I loved hearing their lines.
 While there is a Japanese voice pack in the eShop for free, I will stick with the English voice acting.
 Since I felt it added so much to the game.

 Now, how does one cross the gameplay of the Fire Emblem series with the Dynasty Warrior series?
-Fire Emblem games are turn based and don’t mix too well with the action gameplay the Dynasty Warrior games are known for.
+Fire Emblem games are turn-based and don’t mix too well with the action gameplay the Dynasty Warrior games are known for.
 Yet, the developers found a way to make it work.
 Before I talk about that, I would like to explain the gameplay of Dynasty Warriors first.

 So, if you are unfamiliar with the Dynasty Warriors series or haven’t read my review on Hyrule Warriors, let me quickly explain how the game works.
-Know, that this are only the basics and that the mechanics go much deeper.
+Know, that this is only the basics and that the mechanics go much deeper.

 In this game, you take control of a warrior with specific abilities.
 The warrior is strong against some enemies and weak against others.
-Now, you control this warrior in the battlefield where you can kill multiple enemies at once with one attack.
+Now, you control this warrior on the battlefield where you can kill multiple enemies at once with one attack.
 It’s a hack-and-slash game after all.
 On the battlefield, you have some important locations.
 These are called forts.
 If you conquer these forts, you can have a strategic advantage against your enemies.
 The more forts a player has, the more allies/army they can spawn and the better they can control the battlefield.

 There is a second strategic point on the battlefield.
 Now, these are the outposts.
-There are little places between forts that spawn soldier for who controls it but doesn’t provide all the advantages a fort has.
+There are little places between forts that spawn soldiers for who controls it but doesn’t provide all the advantages a fort has.

-So, in this game you go from one fort to the next until you are able to find the stronghold of your enemy and either take over their stronghold or defeat the main enemy general.
-This all happens in real time.
+So, in this game, you go from one fort to the next until you are able to find the stronghold of your enemy and either take over their stronghold or defeat the main enemy general.
+This all happens in real-time.
 Compare this to the slower gameplay of Fire Emblem, where you have similar mechanics of strengths and weaknesses but you take turns in attacking.
 You have a turn to move all your allies and attack and when everybody has moved, your enemy gets their turn.

 The way that the developers combined this, is something I felt missing in Hyrule Warriors. you are able to order the other heroes to take over a fort, defend a fort, defend an ally, attack an enemy general or go to a location.
 And with the press of a button, you can swap between heroes.
 Something I felt that missed in this mechanic is that you are unable to order the AI to take over outposts.
 It seems that those aren’t important to conquer…¯\_(ツ)_/¯ … While conquering them actually gave me some benefits during some tense battles.